Semidefinite programming hierarchies for constrained bilinear optimization: De Finetti theorems with linear constraints

 \begin{proof} Let $\cM_{B}$ be a measurement of the $B$ system and call the outcome system $Z$.
 Consider the state $\rho_{AZ_1^n}$ obtained by measuring all the $B$ systems with $\cM_{B}$.
-This distribution is symmetric relative to $A$ so we can apply Lemma~\ref{lem:conditioning-breaks-correlations}.
-We get that there exists an $m \in \{0, \cdots, n-1\}$ such that
+This distribution is symmetric with respect to $A$ and so we can apply Lemma~\ref{lem:conditioning-breaks-correlations}.
+We find that there exists an $m \in \{0, \cdots, n-1\}$ such that